 2012 - 2017

 I was a senior software engineer at Google,

 in Cambridge, MA.
 I worked on networking infrastructure, and was involved in

 a next generation transport protocol over UDP.

-some of the work we have done, and where we hope to go next:
+talk about some of the work we have done, and where we hope to go next: